Accounting Act

 Article 72

-Cover pages of account books shall contain name of authorities, titles of books, volume numbers, number of pages and starting date of usage, and be signed or stamped by Chief Officer of authority and accounting officer in charge.
+Cover pages of each Book shall contain name of the Agencies, titles of Books, volume numbers, number of pages and starting date of usage, and be signed or stamped by the Chief Officer of the Agency and Chief accounting Officer.

 Article 73

-Last page of each book shall contain a list of accounting processing officers such as names and positions of accounting officer and relevant persons who are in charge of bookkeeping and reviewing, dated by date of processing, signed and stamped by each officer.
+Last page of each Book shall contain a list of accounting processing Officers such as names and positions of the Chief accounting Officer and relevant persons who are in charge of bookkeeping and reviewing, dated by date of processing, as well as signed and stamped by each Officer.

 Article 74

-Pages of various books shall be paginated in order and no page shall be destroyed or torn out.
-Each general ledger book and subsidiary ledger book shall contain a table of contents in front of the book.
+Pages of various Books shall be paginated in order and no page shall be destroyed or torn out.
+Each General Ledger Book and Subsidiary Ledger Book shall contain a table of contents in the front page of the Book.

 Article 75

-Each new page of loose-leaf book shall be stamped at the bottom by accounting officer in charge; cover page and last page of loose-leaf book shall be governed by Article 72 and Article 73.
-However pagination shall not be required but separate tables to specify accumulated pages and temporary table of contents shall be disposed on the first page.
+Each new page of loose-leaf Books shall be stamped at the bottom by the Chief accounting Officer; cover page and last page of loose-leaf Books shall be governed by Article 72 and Article 73.
+Pagination shall not be required, however, but separate tables to specify accumulated pages and temporary table of contents shall be put on the first page.
 Cover pages shall be added to compiled volumes and the number of aggregated pages shall be specified on the cover page pursuant to Article 74.
-Loose-leaf pages which may not be bound into volumes shall be put in boxes and kept in custody by processing officer.
+Loose-leaf pages which may not be bound into volumes shall be put in boxes and kept in custody by the processing Officer.

-Except for general accounts, journal books and ledger books shall not use loose-leaf pages contemporaneously.
+Except for General Accounting, Journal Books and Ledger Books shall not contain loose-leaf pages contemporaneously.

 Article 76

-Account books shall not be replaced by a new book prior to settlement of accounts, unless completely exhausted; the remainder that provides enough space for long-term recording, even after the settlement, may be used continuously.
+Books shall not be replaced by a new Book prior to settlement of accounts, unless completely exhausted; the remainder that provides enough space for long-term recording, even after the settlement, may be used continuously.

-When replacing new accounting book, the blank pages of the old books shall be marked with the words "Blank and Invalid" to render it invalid.
+When replacing old accounting Books with new ones, blank pages of old Books shall be marked with the words "Blank and Invalid" to render them invalid.

 Article 77